 OUR MINDFUL STORY

-While we’ve always been cooking up something interesting, we weren’t always a café.
+We’ve always been cooking up something interesting, and we’ve had plenty of changes along the way.
 Today’s Mindful Mango is the evolution of almost two decades of hard work by a visionary team working in support of those living with mental illnesses.
 Here’s a brief synopsis of our history:

 - We started as a catering business in 1994